UK govt publishes action plan for journalists' safety - Press Gazette

 The UK’s prosecution services each reaffirmed their commitment to taking a “robust approach to crimes against journalists and bringing those responsible to justice”.

-On a Government level the Department for Digital, Media, Culture and Sport and Home Office will soon issue a call for evidence to build a better understanding of the volume and type of threats and abuse against journalists and develop a targeted approach to tackling them.
+On a Government level, the Department for Digital, Media, Culture and Sport and Home Office will soon issue a call for evidence to build a better understanding of the volume and type of threats and abuse against journalists and develop a targeted approach to tackling them.

 The DCMS is also going to explore whether it could develop an emergency safety fund for journalists, and will publish a media literacy strategy to help the public better understand their role in society.